BUPT-GAMMA/OpenHINE/README.md

 # OpenHINE

 This is an open-source toolkit for Heterogeneous Information Network Embedding(OpenHINE) with version 0.1.
-We can train and test the model more easily without reading obscure open-source code.
+We can train and test the model more easily.
 It provides implementations of many popular models, including: DHNE, HAN, HeGAN, HERec, HIN2vec, Metapath2vec, MetaGraph2vec, RHINE.
+More materials can be found in [www.shichuan.org](http://www.shichuan.org)

 **convenience provided:**

 - ​	easy to train and evaluate
 - ​	able to extend new/your datasets and models
 - ​	the latest model available: HAN、HeGAN and so on

+##### Contributors：

+​	DMGroup from BUPT: Tianyu Zhao, Meiqi Zhu, Jiawei Liu, Nian Liu, Guanyi Chu, Jiayue Liu, Xiao Wang, Cheng Yang, Linmei Hu, Chuan Shi.

 ## Get started